-The Procurement Office will obtain competitive prices by use of written bids or in the case of an urgent or emergency situation telephone requests.
-It is the University's goal to obtain a minimum of two written quotations, each of which should be submitted on the vendor's business letterhead.
+The Procurement Office will obtain competitive prices by use of written bids/quotes.
+It is the University's goal to obtain a minimum of two written bids/quotes, each of which should be submitted on the vendor's business letterhead.